GEORGE BELL 1886–1967

 Died June 1967, Nottingham, age eighty.

-Age four, living on Bailey lane, Radcliffe on Trent, with father John age 26, a general labourer, mother Ellen, age 29, brother Thomas, age 2 and sister Annie, infant under the age of one.
+Age four, living on Bailey Lane, Radcliffe on Trent, with father John age 26, a general labourer, mother Ellen, age 29, brother Thomas, age 2 and sister Annie, infant under the age of one.

-George Bell, age 14, was living with his family in Emmanuel Parish, north Nottingham.
+George Bell, age 14, was living with his family in Festus Street, Emmanuel Parish, north Nottingham.
 He was a grocer’s shop assistant.
 Father John was working as a coal carter and mother Ellen was not in paid employment.
 Household also comprised his brother Thomas, 12, and sisters Annie, 10, Lily age seven and Margaret, age five.